hth313/OS4/doc/basics.rst

 .. index:: buffers; null registers, null registers; in buffers

 The Time module buffer code take precautions to never store a zero value inside a buffer too.
-This is due to some 67/97 card reader bug which I have not been able to find out what it means.
+This is due to a 67/97 card reader bug which I have not been able to find out what it means.
 I suspect that the card reader (at least early versions) may scan for free registers looking at individual registers also inside buffers.